InlandRevenue/Gateway_Services-Returns-and-Information/Service - Payday Filing/Employment Information/README.md

             - [request sample](sample%20messages/body-ei-retrievereturn-request.xml)
             - [response sample](sample%20messages/body-ei-retrievereturn-response.xml)

-## Mock Environment Information:
+## Mock environment information
 -----------------

-- Mock URL Endpoint
+- Mock URL endpoint
     - https://mock-ei.ird.digitalpartner.services/

-- Test Scenarios
+- Test scenarios
-	- Employment Information Test Scenarios Mindmap
+	- Employment Information test scenarios mind map

 	![Test Scenarios](images/Employment_Information_Test_Scenarios_Mind_Map.png)

-- Test Data
+- Test data
 	- The following test data can be tested in our Mock Services environment when submitting requests to the service operations
 	- This table shows which scenarios (as per their numbers in the mindmap) require specific data to trigger the expected responses.
 	- Text in italics represents the name of the XML node in the request.